polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/consensus/proof-of-work.md

 ---
-title: Configure a Chain to POW Consensus
+title: Configure a chain to use proof-of-work
 slug: /how-to-guides/v3/consensus/pow
 keywords:
   - node